Stanley Smith Stevens

-Life
+Early life and education

 Stevens was born in Ogden, Utah, to Stanley and Adeline (Smith) Stevens and educated in Latter-day Saint-affiliated schools in Salt Lake City, Utah.
 He spent much of his childhood in the polygamous household of his maternal grandfather Orson Smith.
 At the death of his parents in 1924, he spent the next 3 years on an LDS mission in Switzerland and Belgium.

 He attended the University of Utah from 1927 to 1929 and Stanford University for the next two years, graduating with an A.B. in psychology in 1931.
 Shortly after arriving in Massachusetts to begin a Ph.D., he left the LDS church, but continued to struggle with conflicting ideas of faith and science.
 After two years of graduate study, he received his Ph.D. in psychology from Harvard University, where he served under Edwin Boring as assistant in psychology, from 1932 to 1934.

 The following year he spent studying physiology under Hallowell Davis at Harvard Medical School, and in 1935 served as a research fellow in physics at Harvard for a year.
 In 1936, Stevens accepted a position as an instructor in experimental psychology at Harvard University.